 Open savanna woodland, dry rainforest, lava flows, three creek systems and the Burdekin River.

-TERN Ecosystem Processes data are derived from periodic field surveys and in-situ sensors operated continuously at a local scale.
+TERN Ecosystem Processes data are derived by data collection methods that span from periodic field surveys and in-situ sensors operated continuously at a local scale.
 The platform delivers:

 - Micro-meteorological observations of atmospheric-ecosystem energy, carbon and water exchanges ; and